 eGrant.net: applications for arts organizations

 General Operating Support Guidelines: supports annual operating expenses to ensure that year-round participation in the arts is available to the people of Delaware.
-New applications are accepted on a biennial basis in the even-numbered years (next due date is March 1, 2015), with Interim Reports submitted in the "off" year.
+Full General Operating Support applications are reviewed on a triennial basis, with Interim Reports being submitted in the "off years."
+For a detailed explanation of the three-year cycle, and the schedule for FY2016, download www.artsdel.org/grants/GOS_3-Year_Announcement.pdf.
 Annual March 1 deadline.
+(March 2nd in 2015, due to March 1st falling on a Sunday)

 StartUp: a comprehensive program of financial support, training and consultant input to develop and strengthen the management capacity of emerging arts organizations so that they can operate in a sustainable manner.
-New applications are accepted on a biennial basis in even-numbered years.
-Next due date is August 1, 2014.
+New applications are accepted annually, but must be preceded by a letter of intent to apply, and contact with the Division of the Arts to determine eligibility.
+Next due date is March 2, 2015.